savonet/liquidsoap/doc/content/build.md

 ## Dependencies

-The best way to figure out what dependencies are required or optional and their version is to use the latest `opam` package.
-Since `liquidsoap` development is using `dune` and `opam`, the dependencies are kept in sync via the local liquidsoap opam package(s) and this serves as the de-facto list of dependencies and their version.
+The best way to figure out what dependencies are required or optional and their versions is to use the latest `opam` package.
+Since `liquidsoap` development is using `dune` and `opam`, the dependencies are kept in sync via the local liquidsoap opam package(s) and this serves as the de-facto list of dependencies and their versions.

 First, you should pin the latest liquidsoap code: